-Data from organisations like Towards Maturity clearly shows that the ‘Top Deck’ of learning organisations (the highest performing 10% of those surveyed) are taking a more strategic approach to learning, and achieve better business results.
+Data from organizations like Mind Tools clearly shows that the ‘Top Deck’ of learning organizations (the highest performing 10% of those surveyed) are taking a more strategic approach to learning, and achieve better business results.
 But 50% of UK PLCs don’t have representation of learning at the board level, making it difficult to take advantage of a strategic approach.

 That is why LEO Learning is committed to moving learning to the heart of business strategy.
-Every day, our teams are involved in work on this strategic level, helping organisations to bring their learning challenges and requirements to high enough level in the business so that long-lasting strategic benefit can be derived .
-So how can organisations like LEO Learning and Towards Maturity work together for real strategic results?
+Every day, our teams are involved in work on this strategic level, helping organizations to bring their learning challenges and requirements to high enough level in the business so that long-lasting strategic benefit can be derived.
+So how can organizations like LEO Learning and Towards Maturity work together for real strategic results?

 Diagnostics and responsive learning

 Most of us know the benefits of using diagnostics for learning.
 They can save time and money spent on training, and they ensure people only see the content that they don’t know for a more personalized experience.
 But how do we build systems that respond to extensive assessment?
 This needs to be considered from the very start, as part of an organization’s business strategy, sales technique or management approach.
 It is only from this strategic level that businesses can leverage the power of responsive learning.
 For instance, we work with large global organizations to help them identify which of their markets have certain qualities or capabilities.
 This information then informs the entire learning strategy, including how we construct an appropriate blend based on the individual needs of each market.